Just like with humans, stress is a serious problem with fish too. Often stress is the main inducer of many guppy illnesses.

 So make sure, that you get the proper water temperature for your guppies.
 The best way to keep a stable temperature is to get an aquarium heater.
 If in the summer the water gets too warm, increase the surface agitation in the tank.
 Adding an air-stone or pointing the filter output to the surface of the water can help with increasing surface agitation.

-Surface agitation will provide a greater oxygen exchange and will also help cooling the water through evaporation.
+Surface agitation will provide a greater oxygen exchange and will also help to cool the water through evaporation.

 Ok, water temperature is one thing, but what about pH level?

-I’ve wrote a detailed article about how water pH level will affect guppy fish.
-In short, the best is to keep your guppies in water with pH level between 7 and 8 (you can use a test kit to measure water pH level – I recommend this on from Amazon).
-Usually tap water is great for keeping guppies, so you don’t have to really bother to measure the pH level of your drinking water.
+I’ve written a detailed article about how water pH level will affect guppy fish.
+In short, the best is to keep your guppies in water with pH levels between 7 and 8 (you can use a test kit to measure water pH level – I recommend this on from Amazon).
+Usually, tap water is great for keeping guppies, so you don’t have to really bother to measure the pH level of your drinking water.
 It will be just fine for your fish, just use a water conditioner to remove chlorine, chloramine and heavy metals.

 Ammonia, nitrites and nitrates are the waste products of your fish.
 There are different test kits, which are suitable for measuring the levels of these compounds.

-Wish waste, decaying fish food, decaying fish body or decaying plant matter, will turn into ammonia, which is highly toxic, deadly for the fish.
+Fish waste, decaying fish food, decaying fish body or decaying plant matter, will turn into ammonia, which is highly toxic, deadly for the fish.
 Beneficial bacteria will convert ammonia into nitrites, which is less toxic for the fish, but still deadly.
-Eventually nitrites will be converted to nitrates, which is toxic to your fish only in higher quantities.
+Eventually, nitrites will be converted to nitrates, which is toxic to your fish only in higher quantities.
 This process is called the nitrogen cycle.

 In a well- established tank, the cycle is instant, and no ammonia or nitrites are accumulated.
 Nitrates will accumulate overtime, which can be removed or lowered through weekly water changes.